 Additionally, the Compensation Committee performed a qualitative assessment of the Company's ESG record for the year.
-Among other items, the Compensation Committee noted the progress in enhancing ESG disclosure, including the publishing of the Company's Sustainability Report, the reduction in direct greenhouse gas emissions intensity from 2019 levels, the number of training hours conducted by Company personnel, management's focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee, and the absence of any recordable employee injuries.
+Among other items, the Compensation Committee and Independent Board noted the continued publication of the Company's annual Sustainability Report, the continued reduction of per-barrel emissions, the meaningful use of non-fresh water, including recycled water, increased transportation of operated produced water and operated produced oil by pipeline, the number of training hours conducted by Company personnel and management's continued focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee.